raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In this context, an operation being active on a session includes a query waiting for a response, an update waiting for a response, or an outstanding Push Notification subscription {{?I-D.ietf-dnssd-push}}, but not a DSOP Keepalive message exchange itself.
+In this context, an operation being active on a session includes a query waiting for a response, an update waiting for a response, or active state, but not a DSO Keepalive message exchange itself.
-A DSOP Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.
+A DSO Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.

-If the client wishes to keep an inactive session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the DSOP Keepalive message to request longer timeout values, as described in {{keepalive}}.
+If the client wishes to keep an inactive session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the DSO Keepalive message to request longer timeout values, as described in {{keepalive}}.

 ### Values for the Inactivity Timeout